GandhiCloud/appsody-tekton/002-trouble-shooting/002-git-source-failed/readme.md

 ## Reason

-The username to access to `https://github.ibm.com` could not be found
+The username to access `https://github.ibm.com` could not be found

 ## Solution

-Create an Secrete to Git Server in Tekton dashboard as follows.
+Create a Secret to Git Server in Tekton dashboard as follows.

 1. Create Secret as given below.